GoogleChrome/web.dev/src/site/content/en/blog/quintoandar/index.md

   - danielasy
 date: 2021-12-10
 hero: image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/VQrzs5OoWZT2qS8yTzGW.jpg
 alt: A picture of a city skyline on a clear, sunny day.
-At left is a blue box with the QuintoAndar logo set within it in white.
+At center is the QuintoAndar logo in white.
 description: |
   A project focused on optimizing Core Web Vitals and migrating to Next.js resulted in a 5% increase in conversion rates and a 87% increase in pages per session.
 tags: